 Germoloids ointment is advertised as a triple-action product, which relieves Itchiness and pain associated with hemorrhoids.
 Additionally, it protects and lubricates the area.

 Two main active ingredients found in Germoloids ointment are zinc oxide and lidocaine.

-- Lidocaine is classified as a local anaesthetic, which helps with the pain and reliefs itchiness.
+- Lidocaine is classified as a local anesthetic, which helps with the pain and relieves itchiness

 Can you use Germoloids Hemorrhoid ointment in pregnancy or breastfeeding?